meilisearch/specifications/README.md

 # Release Worfklow

-The following steps should happens the day a Meilisearch release is shipped:
+The following steps should happen the day a Meilisearch release is shipped:

-- Pull-requests describing changes for a release are merged and squashed into the corresponding `release-vX.X.X` branch.
+- Pull-requests describing changes for a release are squashed and merged into the corresponding `release-vX.X.X` branch.
-- `release-vX.X.X` is merged and squashed into `main`.
+- `release-vX.X.X` is squashed and merged into `main`.
 - `open-api.yml` version is deployed on bump.sh.

 ---